-It is a space for everyone.
-The boat encourages imaginative play from both children and adults – a temporary autonomous zone for people to be present and creative and to really see each other.
-She is self sufficient too, all lights, sound and music powered by solar photovoltaics and a small wind turbine.
-The green roof provides biodiversity and we collect rain water for watering the plants…
+The Junk Boat is self sufficient too, all lights, sound and music powered by photo-voltaics and a small wind turbine.
+The green roof provides biodiversity and she collects rain water for watering the plants…

-I think your work is fabulous and that you will like our project.
+1. I think your work is fabulous and that you will like our project.
 GRABART.

 We are a new not-for -profit group launching an online scrapstore for art,sculpture and community groups,schools.